Grammarsalad/B_Kits/README.md

 - Can achieve proficiency (+) in any weapon proficiency.
 - Can achieve specialization (++) in an fighting style, except two-weapon fighting, where <PRO_HESHE> can achieve mastery (+++).
 - Thieving abilities: Pick Pockets.
 - May cast arcane spells starting with one first level spell at level one.
 Bards are limited in the kinds of spells that they can cast.
-They cannot cast evocation nor necromancy spells.
+Specifically, they can only cast Universal, Illusion, Enchantment, or Abjuration mage spells.
-- Song Mage: The Bard can learn special spells from song books only decipherable by them.
+- Song Mage: The Bard can learn unique spells not avaliable to regular mages.
 - The Bard can figure out and use almost any magical item, including items typically restricted to other classes, such as priest scrolls.
 - May use their Performance ability to play any song from <PRO_HISHER> repertoire.
 At 1st level, <PRO_HESHE> can rally <PRO_HISHER> allies, or perform a Countersong.
 At 8th level, <PRO_HESHE> can fascinate <PRO_HISHER> enemies.
 These songs become more powerful as <PRO_HESH> gains levels as described below.
 All effects last for as long as the bard plays the tune, and for 2 rounds, + 1 round per 5 levels, afterward.
 After performing, a bard song, the bard loses the ability to perform again for 2 hours.
 This time is reduced to 1 hour at level 7 and is reduced again to 3 turns at 14th level.
 Finally, at 18th level, the cooldown period is reduced to 1 turn.